abhishekh2001/S2SMT/README.md

 ## Machine Translation

 Tensorflow is used to create an encoder-decoder architecture trained on 15,000 datapoints for 50 epochs.
 The final translation results using the model is found in `results/mt/mt_res.csv` where the column `hindi_target` is the ground truth and the column `hindi_translated` is the hypothesis.
+The model weights are at: [en_hi_weights.h5](https://iiitaphyd-my.sharepoint.com/:f:/g/personal/abhishekh_sivakumar_students_iiit_ac_in/EoH8w_GCcdRGhA277upbpmUB6Zv_GuMkCaioz1xmzzCoQw?e=keyEPf)

 Architecture: